Back To Search Results

 Pearls and Other Issues

-• Lactational mastitis can be managed conservatively with supportive measures for the first 12 to 24 hours.
+• Lactational mastitis can be managed conservatively for the first 24 hours with supportive measures.
 If symptoms do not improve after this period, antibiotics should be started.

-• If symptoms of lactational mastitis do not improve in 24 to 28 hours, consider the possibility of a breast abscess, and obtain a breast ultrasound.
+• If symptoms of lactational mastitis do not improve in 48 hours, consider a milk culture and breast ultrasound to assess for breast abscess.

 • IGM is a rare condition often mistaken for breast carcinoma.
 A biopsy must be performed to diagnose this condition and to rule out malignancy.